Skip to main content

 The plet( stuff ).in( myVar => {/*...*/}) construct forces the term to be stored in a variable even if used once.

-There are some cases where this might be the desired behaviour;
+There are some cases where this might be the desired behavior;

 as an example using the in method makes clear the scope of the variable;